European interwar economy: Germany's fascist economy

 Upon bringing fascism to Germany in 1933, Adolf Hitler proclaimed, "the State should retain supervision and each property owner should consider himself appointed by the state.
 It is his duty not to use his property against the interests of others among his own people.
 This is the crucial matter.
 The Third Reich will always retain its right to control the owners of property."
 This laid the foundation for Germany's new fascist economy and the radical economic policies that would follow.
 One of the Nazi Party's first steps was to eliminate small corporations, which Hitler classified as any corporation with capital under $40,000.
 The establishment of new corporations with capital less than $20,000 was also forbidden.

 Hitler completely reorganized the economic landscape in Nazi Germany.
 The Reichswirtschaftskammer ("Reich Economic Chamber") consisted of over two hundred organizations and national councils involved in industry, commercial, and craft lines.
-Large public works programs, such as the construction of the Autobahn, stimulated the economy and reduced unemployment.
-These programs also prevented the recurrence of inflation, which plagued the German economy immediately following World War 1 and led to widespread civil unrest.
+Large public works programmes, such as the construction of the Autobahn, stimulated the economy and reduced unemployment.
+These programmes also prevented the recurrence of inflation, which plagued the German economy immediately following World War I and led to widespread civil unrest.
 As the economy slowly recovered under the Nazi Party, Hitler adapted the economy to cater towards war preparations.